opnsense/docs/source/manual/aliases.rst

 .. image:: images/pftable_youtube.png
     :width: 100%

-As you can see there are multiple ip addresses for this domain.
+As you can see there are multiple IP addresses for this domain.

 --------
 Networks